Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

-It is noteworthy to mention, that solvers for given situations and distributions already exist.
-But that does not necessarily mean, that this reflects the way you \textit{should} play in order to maximize the expected payoff.
+It is worth noting that solvers for given situations and distributions already exist.
+However, this does not necessarily mean that they reflect the way a card \textit{should} be played in order to maximize the expected payoff.